cuspaceflight/m3-avionics/m3psu/README.md

 - Rsense at 50mΩ because Vsense max is 75mV and expected current ~1A (choose: LRCS0603-0R05FT5 1506129(FAR))
 - Filter over Isense is 2\*Cp\*Rs ≤ ESL/R (equivalent series inductance of sense resistor est. ~0.5nH)
 - Frequency of operation will be 575kHz
-- Addresses of Converters are 0x40 to 0x45

 #### Software Configurations

+- Addresses are 0x40 to 0x45
-- Since external temp monitoring is not needed and shorted to GND, set the `UT_FAULT_LIMIT` to –275°C, `IOUT_CAL_GAIN_TC` to zero and the `UT_FAULT_RE-SPONSE` to ignore.
+- Since external temp monitoring is not needed and shorted to GND, set the `UT_FAULT_LIMIT` to –275°C, `IOUT_CAL_GAIN_TC` to zero and the `UT_FAULT_RE-SPONSE` to ignore
-- Addresses of Converters are 0x40 to 0x45
+- The DC/DC converters start low, and must be configured with their voltages before turning them on.

 ### Lithium Battery Charger

+- Address is 0x12
 - Charging current limit is set to 2.7A using the potential divider, with assumption that cells are 2.6Ah
 - Switching pair of totem pole N-MOSFETs (choose: SiZ340DT (2422226(FAR)), same as in the DC/DC Converter
 - The P-FET (there's only one) needs to have *very low* Rds-on for efficiency (choose: SI7157DP-T1-GE3 2471947(FAR) it's big, but there's nothing smaller)